Youded-byte/youded-lunar-client-agents/README.md

 ## Explanation for LunarBetterHurtCam
 [LunarBetterHurtCam](https://github.com/Youded-byte/LunarBetterHurtCam) is included in my fork of [lunar-client-qt](https://github.com/Youded-byte/lunar-client-qt) and is therefore not included in this repo.

+## Explanation for FastPlace
+[FastPlace](https://github.com/Youded-byte/FastPlace-Agent) is not included in this repo because it is considered a cheat on many servers.
+You can download it from it's own repo.